 Closely related to network coding is the study of information transmission over mobile networks and, in particular, over mobile ad-hoc networks (MANETs).
 The information-theoretic point of view focuses on the achievable rate at which information can flow through the network, often in terms of specific source and destination pairs, and on means for achieving this rate in practice.
-However, network performance is also inherently tied to the underlying geometry of the network; geometric considerations have not received a lot of attention in the engineering community's study of MANETs, but they are an active area of study in ToC.
+However, network performance is also inherently tied to the underlying geometry of the network; geometric considerations are becoming a focus of attention in the engineering community's study of MANETs, and they have long been an active area of study in ToC.
+As a specific example, geometric considerations can naturally be considered in geometric random-graph models.
 Random-graph theory asks questions such as "what is the minimum edge density at which a network is likely to be connected?," or "how one can effectively construct matchings on random graphs?"
 Such questions can play a fundamental role in understanding capacity limitations of MANETs.